Cato Networks Knowledge Base

 Introduction to BGP

-Border Gateway Protocol (BGP) is a standardized exterior gateway protocol designed to exchange routing and reachability information among autonomous systems (AS) on the Internet.
+BGP is a standardized exterior gateway protocol designed to exchange routing and reachability information among autonomous systems (AS) on the Internet.

 Based on your configurations and by leveraging BGP routing information, Cato Cloud can make informed real-time routing decisions without you being required to manually configured multiple static paths and/or take any actions.
 This enables enhanced support for scenarios such as direct connect and/or active-active configuration in AWS, disaster recovery (DR) with virtual IPs, integration with autonomous systems (AS) within sites, and greater flexibility in gradual deployments.

-How Does Cato Cloud Support BGP?
+How Does Cato Support BGP?

-Cato Cloud’s BGP Components
+Cato’s BGP Components

 Note